njm08/njm08.github.io/_posts/2025-10-03-Architecture_for_the_dev_team.md

 ## Visual and clear

 - Draw simple diagrams.
 Not every part of the software needs to be in the diagram.\
-- Every line and every box should be labeled.
-If a boxes have different colors, a legend needs to explain these colors.
+Every line and every box should be labeled.
+If boxes have different colors, a legend needs to explain these colors.
 - Use hierarchical diagrams.
 Start from a top level view and then zoom into each of the components.

 ## C4 and arc42